Meet the Gillie Callum Team

 Ashley Stowkowy

-Having danced most of her career with this studio, Ashley holds dear the culture and legacy this community of dancers has.
+Having danced most of her career with the Gillie Callum studio, Ashley holds dear the culture and legacy this community of dancers has.
 Ashley has a passion for dance and loves enabling that same passion in her students.
-Highland dance has so much to offer and Ashley strikes a balance of bringing fun and hard work to a class, she creates an engaging environment for the dancers.
-In her 15 years of teaching she has trained girls that have been successful at both the provincial and national level.
+Highland dance has so much to offer and Ashley strikes a balance of bringing fun and hard work to a class; she strives to create an engaging environment for the dancers.
+In her 20+ years of teaching she has trained dancers that have been successful at regional, national and international levels.
 Ashley loves working on the traditional Highland dances, but also has a keen interest in creating choreography.
-Her creative talents have led dancers to several top finishes at ScotDance Canada Championship Series.
+Her creative talents have led dance troupes to several top finishes at the ScotDance Canada Championship Series.

 Keltie Stowkowy